Wednesday, January 8, 2025

 The cheap-lens look can be found in old family albums, pre-2000 snapshots.
 Typically, these photos were taken with consumer cameras with plastic lenses, using film of varying quality, film-processed in chemical soups in different states of freshness, in thousands of developing labs where film-processing protocol weren't always followed.
 Finally, cameras were used with primitive focusing systems.
 So-called auto settings were imprecise, let alone accurate.
 A decent lens inaccurately focused is a lousy lens.

-The expensive-lens look is what is found in publications and photo exhibitions..
-The tools used were not accessible to the average consumers.
-Films exposure had a narrow latitude, which necessitated accurate metering.
+The expensive-lens look is what is found in publications and photo exhibitions.
+The tools used were (traditionally) not accessible to the average consumers.
+Professional films had a narrow exposure latitude, which necessitated accurate metering.
 Lenses were colour corrected and sharp (read: expensive).
 Films went to Labs with precise processing.
 For example, Steve McCurry used Kodachrome that could only be processed in a handful of labs in the United States.

 No comments: